Introduction to PLC

 • • Navigate PLC ladder code combinational logic to aid troubleshooting

-• • Solve automation challenges with combinational logic including AND, OR, NOT, SET, RESET, TIMER, COUNTER
+• • Solve automation challenges using basic logic operations (AND, OR, NOT, SET, RESET, TIMER, COUNTER)

 Course Modules